The Bankrate promise

 - Do I have the time and dedication to succeed?
 The last thing you want to do is start law school, incur student debt and decide to drop out before earning your degree.
 You should also consider whether you can commit the time and energy necessary to earn good grades.
 After all, your GPA might impact your job opportunities after graduation — especially in highly competitive positions.

 - Which legal specialty should I study?
-Beyond picking the right law school, it may pay off to focus your legal studies on a field that’s in high demand.
+Beyond picking the right law school, it may pay off to focus your legal studies on a field in high demand.

-How to manage law school student debt
+Managing law school debt

-Depending on the types of loans you used to finance your education, you may be eligible for a federal income-based repayment plan.
-Alternatively, refinancing your private student loans could potentially help you find a more manageable payment solution.
+- Income-based repayment: Depending on the types of loans you used to finance your education, you may be eligible for a federal income-driven repayment plan, which could lower your monthly payments to a more manageable level.

 Are you ready to move forward?
 Federal and private law school loans may be available to help you cover your education expenses, depending on your situation.
 Shop around and compare law school loans to find one that works best for you.